 White Avens (Red Root)

 Branched perennial with stems velvety hairy.
-Flowers small, petals white, sepals green interspersed with petals, 10 or more stamens, the sepals about as long as the petals.
+Flowers small, with white petals interspersed with green sepals about the same length, and 10 or more stamens.
 Blooms May–October.
-Basal leaves long-petioled, often pinnate (like a feather); stem leaves alternate, usually with 3 leaflets with oblong, lobed and toothed divisions.
+Basal leaves long-stemmed, often pinnate (like a feather); stem leaves alternate, usually with 3 leaflets with oblong, lobed, and toothed divisions.
 Uppermost leaves often undivided, sessile.
 Stipules occur at all nodes.
-Fruit a burrlike mass of seeds with pointed receptacles and the numerous dried styles protruding.
+Fruit a burrlike mass of seeds with pointed receptacles and the numerous protruding dried styles.